oartemiy/clang-files/README.md

 **clang-format ans clang-tidy files**

 .clang-format and .clang-tidy based on CLion format files.
-Also some variables styles based on *HSE SE CPP COURSE 2026*
+Also some variables style based on *HSE SE CPP COURSE 2026* style document